 Anyone who has stayed home with their kids knows that it’s both a blessing and a curse.
 A blessing because you don’t have to split your life in 2 worlds; work and home.
 No fighting traffic everyday, no dress codes or stuffy boardrooms.
 You can take the kids to appointments without feeling guilty for missing work.
 You can truly dedicate 100% to your family.
 A curse because there is absolutely no freedom.
-Simple tasks like getting dressed, going to the bathroom, taking a shower, cooking, eating, washing clothes are really freaking hard to do.
+Simple tasks like getting dressed, taking a shower, cooking, eating, washing clothes are almost impossible to do.
 The things you have on your agenda can’t get done because of the constant distractions.
 Texts & emails don’t get returned.
 Bills are paid late.
 There is something to be done for a child every minute of every day.
 This is very hard for my fiercely independent personality.
 I’m at war with myself constantly.

 I took a step back and asked myself why was I getting so easily frustrated and what I could do about it.

 I had to admit to myself that I wasn’t in a good place mentally or physically.